sovereign/sovereign/README.md

 ### 7. Miscellaneous Configuration

+Complete the installation of Roundcube.
+Browse to `http://mail.example.com/installer` and follow its steps.
+Once you are satisfied, log into your server, delete the installer folder (`/opt/roundcube/installer`), and edit Roundcube's configuration (`/opt/roundcube/config/config.inc.php`) to set the `enable_installer` option to `false`.

 Sign in to the ZNC web interface and set things up to your liking.
 It isn’t exposed through the firewall, so you must first set up an SSH tunnel:

 	ssh deploy@example.com -L 6643:localhost:6643